Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Utility tool

-DpdlEngine is optimized to run on a wide range of platforms (JavaME, J2SE, any all VMs >= 1.4 Spec).
-The core engine runs also on Java 1.1 spec compliant VMs.
-This makes it possible to run Dpdl also on very small footprint Virtual Machines (eg. JamVM, miniJVM, and others).
+DpdlEngine is optimized to run on a wide range of platforms (any JVM platform > 1.3 Spec, JavaME).
+The core engine runs also on JVM 1.1 spec compliant VMs

-No additional installations required (except user libraries)
+Everything is already included, No additional installations needed (except user libraries)

-Further programming languages and syntax interpreters can be embedded via a dedicated kernel execution interface in form of plug-ins (see ‘DpdlCustom’ tag in DpdlEngine.ini)
+Further programming languages and syntax interpreters can be embedded via a dedicated kernel execution interface in form of 'Dpdl language plug-ins’

 Wasm runtime Dpdl language plug-in included allows to access ‘Wasm’ module functions from Dpdl and from embedded language code.
-Also WAT code can be directly compiled on-the-fly and executed.
+Also WAT code can be directly compiled on-the-fly and executed

 Dpdl C API enables to execute Dpdl code embedded within programs written in C